-Recommendations in the strategy include enhanced status to drive investment in water resources and restoring physical habitat and biodiversity.
+Recommendations in the strategy include enhanced status to drive investment in water resources in order to help reduce pollution and eliminate over abstraction.
+As well as restoring physical habitat and biodiversity.

 The strategy has bought together partners including the Environment Agency, Natural England, Defra, water companies and environmental organisations.